gau-nernst/mlda-acad-recruitment/README.md

 - Your thought process
 - What you have tried; what worked and what didn't
 - Your results i.e. accuracy

+There is no submission deadline.
+You only need to submit before your scheduled interview.
+Please send your submission via email together with your particulars (full name and matriculation number)

+- Send to this email: tran0096@e.ntu.edu.sg
+- Email subject: [MLDA Recruitment] Academics Optional Task submission

 Note: